Updated 2019 05 19

 Mob justice or law and order

-Why does anyone think that fanning a massive media campaign that appears to be once more gathering momentum will serve justice by substituting mob appeal and public pressure for equitable justice?
+Why does anyone think that fanning a massive social media campaign for Cyntoia Brown that appears to be once more gathering momentum will serve justice by substituting mob appeal and public pressure for equitable justice?
 Will self-appointed, non-elected arbiters be reasonably good substitutes for elected and respected judges and state governors?
 If that is the case, then why not work to abolish law and order, to substitute a system of mob justice administered through trials by social media, so as to put the administration of justice directly into the hands of the people?

 Who needs justice, law and order, when the will of the mob will do – triggered and steered by people who made attention seeking into profitable careers?